Oh Kil-nam: Return to South Korea

 Oh surrendered to South Korean authorities at the embassy in Germany in April 1992, and returned to South Korea.
 In October 1992, he met with North Korean defectors An Hyuk and Kang Chol-hwan, former internees of the Yodok concentration camp, who told him that his wife and daughters were still alive and being held there; they also reported that his wife had made several suicide attempts.
 After his return, he began working at a government-funded think tank.
-In 1993, he published a book about his experiences, entitled Please Return My Wife and Daughters, Kim Il Sung.
+In 1993, he published a book about his experiences, titled Please Return My Wife and Daughters, Kim Il Sung.
 He testified at the 2003 espionage trial of Song Du-yul.

 For 17 years he received no further news of his family.
 It was reported that his family were alive as of September 2011, and had recently been relocated from Yodok prison camp to a restricted area in Pyongyang.
 Oh's fight to reunite his family gained wider media coverage with the 2011 establishment of the Daughter of Tongyeong Campaign, which aims to petition UN Secretary-General Ban Ki-moon to address the situation.
 In 2012, North Korea stated that Oh's wife Shin had died of hepatitis, the same disease for which Oh took her to North Korea to seek treatment decades before.
 Choi Sung-yong of the North Korea Abductee Family Association suggested that the statement was a ploy by North Korea to quell rising South Korean criticism of the treatment of Oh's family.